Michael Allen (California politician): Early career

-He was appointed to the Santa Rosa Planning Commission in 2009 and served as Chair of the Sonoma–Marin Area Rail Transit (SMART) Citizens Oversight Committee.
+Allen was appointed to the Santa Rosa Planning Commission in 2009 and served as Chair of the Sonoma–Marin Area Rail Transit (SMART) Citizens Oversight Committee.

 Allen practices labor law, representing unions.

 Election to State Assembly

 On November 2, 2010, Allen was elected to succeed Noreen Evans as the representative of the 7th Assembly district, winning 63.8% of the vote in the general election.
 He served as Assistant Majority Floor Leader in the California State Assembly.
 He was the first Latino to represent the 7th district.

 The statewide redistricting in 2011 significantly changed the 7th District, and the redrawn district excluded Allen's residence.
 Allen moved to San Rafael in Marin County to run for election in the open 10th Assembly district in 2012, but unexpectedly lost reelection to San Rafael City Councilman Marc Levine.